niekwit/CRISPR-tools/README.md

 ```
 c: reference sample, t: test sample.
 In the MAGeCK output file: neg rank(genes that drop out in test sample)/pos rank(genes that are overrepresented in test sample).

-The `mageck.config` file should be placed in the main analysis folder.
+The `stats.config` file should be placed in the main analysis folder.

 4. To start the analysis, navigate to the analysis folder in the command line and type:
-> `path/to/crispr-pipeline.sh -l bassik -r -g`

-This will run the pipeline with the Bassik sgRNA library and will rename the NGS files according to `rename.config`.
-If `-m` and `-t` are not called, it will allow zero mismatches when aligning the sample to the index, and it will use all the CPU threads that are available on your system when applicable, respectively.
-The `-g` flag will perform a GO analysis using [DAVID](https://david.ncifcrf.gov/) (only recommended for experiments using whole-genome CRISPR libraries).

-To allow one mismatch during alignment use the `-m 1` flag.
-To set a fixed number of CPU threads use the `-t <INT>` flag.
+path/to/crispr.py [-h] -l {CRISPR library} [-t N] [-r] [-m N] [-a {mageck,bagel2}] [-g]

+optional arguments:
+  -h, --help            show this help message and exit
+  -l {CRISPR}, --library {CRISPR library}
+                        CRISPR library
+  -t N, --threads N     Number of CPU threads to use (default is 1).
+Use max to apply all
+                        available CPU threads
+  -r, --rename          Rename fq files according to rename.config
+  -m N, --mismatch N    Number of mismatches (0 or 1) allowed during alignment
+  -a {mageck,bagel2}, --analysis {mageck,bagel2}
+                        Statistical analysis with MAGeCK or BAGEL2.
+Default is MAGeCK
+  -g, --go              GO analysis with DAVID

 ## Output: